Cognism | Blog | Connect

 A simple but effective sales goal.

-If your reps take too long on calls or put too much effort into prep with no meetings booked, then you have a problem.
+If your reps take too long on calls or put too much effort into prep without booking meetings, you have a problem.

 Knowing this issue means you can implement new training and refocus your reps on more valuable sales tasks.